SummaryRead the full fact sheet

 - If a car has two or more rows of seats, then children under four years old must not travel in the front seat.

 - If all rear seats are being used by children under seven years old, children aged between four and seven years old may travel in the front seat, provided they use an approved booster seat.
+Because there are no child restraint anchorage points for the front seat, you will need to use a booster seat that does not have a top tether strap.

 Safety for babies in the car